 In most cases, mastocytoma in dogs involves the skin.
 This tumor develops mainly on the trunk, less frequently on the limbs or on the head or neck.

-Its presentation is very variable: it is most often in the form of a nodule, sometimes ulcerated, round, glabrous (hairless) of pink color, which can swell or become redder when handled.
-It can be itchy on your dog.
-It can also be in the form of a large, poorly defined mass, an inconspicuous thickening of the skin, many small nodules scattered all over the body.
+Its presentation is very variable.
+It is most often in the form of a nodule, sometimes ulcerated, round, glabrous (hairless) of pink color.
+It can swell or become redder when handled.
+And, it can be itchy on your dog.
+It can also in the form of a large, poorly defined mass, an inconspicuous thickening of the skin, many small nodules scattered all over the body.

-These tumors can behave aggressively, that is to say have the capacity to spread, from the skin, to other organs (lymph nodes or ganglia, spleen, liver, lung, bone marrow, etc.): we are talking about metastases.
+These tumors can behave aggressively, that is to say have the capacity to spread, from the skin, to other organs.
+The organs are lymph nodes or ganglia, spleen, liver, lung, bone marrow, etc. We are talking about metastases.

-More exceptionally, there are “visceral” mastocytomas, the starting point of which is damage to certain organs, such as the liver, spleen or lymph nodes, and not the skin.
+More exceptionally, there are “visceral” mastocytomas, the starting point of which is damage to certain organs.
+They include the liver, spleen or lymph nodes, and not the skin.

-In the margins of this tumor, visible on clinical examination, disorders associated with the secretion of histamine and heparin are occasionally observed.
+In the margins of this tumor, visible on clinical examination, disorders associated with the secretion of histamine and heparin will occasionally observe.
 They result in ulcers of the digestive tract (stomach, intestine) manifested by vomiting or abdominal pain, or by various bleeding (during surgery for example).